 Continue reading What’s All The Fuss About Fonts?

 When starting a business, or looking to rebrand, finding your niche can feel like a daunting task.
 I get it, it’s a big deal.
 Your niche dictates the scope of your future work, who you will work with, and what you will be doing with your time.
-Now, I’m not a business coach and I’m certainly not an expert in brand strategy but I had a big realisation when finding my own niche and it’s a thought that might just help you.
+Now, I’m not a business coach and I’m certainly not an expert in marketing strategy but I had a big realisation when finding my own niche and it’s a thought that might just help you.
 So, here it is – my tip for finding your niche…

 Continue reading Finding Your Niche